SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 - **Fix Investment Costs** in (CU/a): Fixed costs of non-convex investments (in addition to the periodic costs).
 Wind
 -------------------------
+The wind speed timeseries entered in the sheet "weather data" (measured at 10 m heigth) will get converted into wind speeds at specified hub height.
+With the specified turbine model an energy timeseries will then be calculated.

 - **Turbine Model**: Reference wind turbine model.
 Possible turbine types are listed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.
+Write the value of the column "turbine_type" of the .csv in your spreadsheet.
 - **Hub Height**: Hub height of the wind turbine.
 Which hub heights are possible for the selected reference turbine can be viewed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.
 PV
 -------------------------